REMODELING DESIGNS, INC.

 Professional remodelers go to great lengths to avoid surprises.
 That’s because encountering “the unexpected” usually adds time and money to a project, which can frustrate the homeowner and contractor.
 But what if the element of surprise was important to the project’s success?
 That’s what Remodeling Designs faced on a project earlier this spring, which is an unusual and amusing story.

-Late last February, Erich Eggers, president of Remodeling Designs and co-owner with his wife Kelly, was invited to the Centerville home of Mike and Sue Fanelli about a basement remodeling job.
+Late last February, Erich Eggers, president of Remodeling Designs and co-owner with his wife Kelly, were invited to the Centerville home of Mike and Sue Fanelli about a basement remodeling job.
 Mike is a retired engineer from Delphi and Sue is a retired Kettering school teacher who substitute teaches.
 Mike contacted Remodeling Designs because of newspaper articles about the company and having met Kelly at Centerville Noon Optimist meetings.
 Sue was substituting the day of the meeting, and while it’s a general rule to have husband and wife both present at important remodeling meetings, Mike insisted that Erich meet him in Sue’s absence.

 Mike explained how they wanted to remodel a part of the basement into a comfortable TV room which would also serve as a guest room.
 Over the years the space had become a catch-all area used mostly for storage.
 The project that Mike described to Erich was pretty straightforward, except for Mike’s peculiar wishes.
 He wanted Remodeling Designs to begin and end the project during the couple’s Colorado ski trip starting in late March.
 What’s more, Mike wanted to keep the project a secret from Sue!